Low-memory Krylov subspace methods for optimal rational matrix function approximation: Introduction

-In this paper, we describe an algorithm that resolves these two main issues (lack of optimality and poor memory performance) for the imporant case of rational function.
-We call the method the Lanczos method for optimal rational matrix function approximation (Lanczos-OR).
-When $f$ is a rational function, Lanczos-OR outputs the \emph{optimal} (in a certain norm) approximation to $f(\vec{A})\vec b$ in the span of $\mathcal{K}_k(\vec{A},\vec{b})$ using slightly more than $k$ matrix-vector products.
-We provide a practical implementation of Lanczos-OR that only requires storing a number of vectors of length $n$ proportional to the degree of the denominator in the rational function.
+Prior work in \cite{lopez_simoncini_06} largely viewed Lanczos-OR as a method of theoretical interest, that could possibly help explain the behavior of Lanczos-FA.
+In contrast, we argue that Lanczos-OR is a useful algorithm in and of itself, by showing how its iterates can be computed efficiently.
+In addition to only requiring $d$ more matrix-vector products than the standard Lanczos-FA method, we provide an implementation of Lanczos-OR that requires storing just $2d + 4$ vectors of length $n$.
 Therefore, for a fixed rational function, the storage costs do not grow with the iteration $k$.
-The approach used to derive this implementation of Lanczos-OR can also be used for computing the Lanczos-FA approximations to rational matrix functions, avoiding storage costs growing with $k$ in that widely used method.
+Our approach can also be used for computing the Lanczos-FA approximations to rational matrix functions, avoiding storage costs growing with $k$ in that widely used method.

-Beyond rational functions, we show that Lanczos-OR can be used to derive algorithms for other functions, including the matrix sign function, by discretizing an integral representation of the function.
-The induced approximations are closely related to the corresponding approximations generated by the Lanczos method for matrix function approximation (Lanczos-FA).
-Like the Lanczos-FA approximations, the Lanczos-OR induced approximations are not guaranteed to be optimal, but tend to perform well in practice.
-Moreover, on problems where Lanczos-FA exhibits erratic behavior, the Lanczos-OR induced approximations tend to have nicer behavior.
+Beyond rational functions, we show that Lanczos-OR can be used to derive algorithms for approximating other functions.
+In particular, we derive ``induced'' rational approximations via integral representations of functions like the matrix sign function.
+While not provably optimal, these induced Lanczos-OR approximations tend to perform well in practice.
+In fact, on problems where Lanczos-FA exhibits erratic behavior, the Lanczos-OR induced approximations tend to have nicer behavior.

-Lanczos-OR is closely related to existing methods for linear systems.
-In particular, if $f(x) = 1/(x-z)$, then, depending on the choice of $z$, the CG, MINRES, and QMR iterates can all be obtained as special cases of Lanczos-OR.
-In fact, the Lanczos-OR based approach for the matrix sign function and rational matrix functions is closely related to using QMR to approximate solutions to certain pairs of linear systems.
-More generally, the Lanczos-OR iterate is mathematically equivalent to an optimal Galerkin projection method as described in \cite[Section 4]{lopez_simoncini_06}, provided the denominator matrix is positive definite.
-However, this method was mostly viewed as of theoretical interest since it could be used to help explain the behavior of Lanczos-FA.
-On the other hand, we show that such approximations can be computed efficiently.
-Our approach is also somewhat more general in that it works with \emph{any} rational function.